 Block Account Cost

 The blocked account is used to deposit the money required as proof of financial resources for living in Germany.
 The German blocked account amount is deposited while applying for a student visa to Germany.
 The blocked money amounts to €10,332 (Rs 9 Lakhs) for a year.
-The amount is used to manage living expenses apart from the costs of studying in Germany, like tuition fees, etc. Banks may charge an additional amount of money for opening the account.
-For example, the Deutsche Bank charges around €150 to create a blocked account.
+The amount is used to manage living expenses apart from the costs of studying in Germany, like tuition fees, etc. Banks may charge an additional amount for opening the account.
+For example, Deutsche Bank charges around €150 to create a blocked account.

 Costs of Health Insurance in Germany for International Students

 The cost of health insurance for Indian students in Germany adds to their overall living expenditure.
-So, students under 30 years and admitted to a degree course in a recognized German institution can go for special student discounts for public health insurance.
-Students under 23 years can pay €105.05 and those over 23 years can pay €106.93.
+So, students under 30 years who are admitted to a degree course in a recognized German institution can get special student discounts for public health insurance.
+Students under 23 years can pay €105.05, and those over 23 years can pay €106.93.
 It covers both public healthcare and nursing care.

 International students aged over 30 years can go for either public or private health insurance.
-It is possible to find private plans costing below the public healthcare premiums, and it can cost as low as €40 monthly.
+It is possible to find private plans costing below the public healthcare premiums, and they can cost as low as €40 monthly.

 However, it is ideal for students who have already found jobs to select public health insurance.
 It is paid in the form of social security contributions of around 14.6% of the gross salary.
 The overall amount is equally shared between the employer and employee and is capped at 360 EUR a month.
 Germany’s top public health insurance providers are TK, Barmer, KKH, and AOK.